reportportal/agent-js-cucumber/README.md

 ```

 This will report your your steps with logs to a log level without creating statistics for every step.

+Please note, that, although it is called "nested steps", nesting steps in each other is not possible by design: https://github.com/cucumber/cucumber-js/issues/11

 # Copyright Notice